 This feature can be found under your posts tabs.
 Here, you can tap into a detailed analytics of your audience, posts, engagement and so forth.
 The data provided is meant to help you gauge the success of every single one of the campaigns you run.

 - Facebook pages tend to rank high on Google.
-That’s because Facebook has been working on developing an algorithm for improving their organic reach.
+That’s because Facebook has been working on developing an algorithm for improving its organic reach.

 - Features a powerful feature for notification.